JimSeker/flutter/README.md

 `take_pic_demo` show how to get picture from the gallery or camera and display it.

-<b>flutter_mapdemo</b> brings up google maps in flutter and show how to place a couple of markers.
+`flutter_mapdemo` brings up google maps in flutter and show how to place a couple of markers.

-<b>flutterfirebasedemo</b> is a basic, but working firebase authentication and firestore example.
+`flutterfirebasedemo` is a basic, but working firebase authentication and firestore example.

 ---